-• Reflect the established progression of public to private spaces from the public sidewalk to a semipublic walkway, to a semi private entry feature, to private spaces.
+• Reflect the established progression of public to private spaces from the public sidewalk to a semi-public walkway, to a semi private entry feature, to private spaces.

 Response - A simple straight walkway is proposed from the sidewalk to the front porch of the historic buildings.
-A low fence is contemplated across the front of the property.
+A low fence is contemplated across the front of the property for further design and discussion during Final Review.
 Access to the rear building is proposed from the alley.
+The transition from public to private is achieved through the direct walkway from the street to the front yard, and then to the semi-private front porch.
+The hierarchy of space proposed in the 1020 project reflects the traditional circulation patterns found on most AspenVictorian properties.